 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Cabela’s has been a trusted retailer and manufacturer in the hunting and fishing world for over 60 years for one simple reason—they sell quality hunting and fishing gear.
 They have such a loyal following that we put together this list of some of the best gear, gifts, and deals going on at Cabela’s right now.
-If you don’t find the right gift on this list (which will be difficult), make sure to check back in on Black Friday for more great ideas and sales at Cabela’s.
+If you don’t find the right gift on this list (which will be difficult), make sure to check back in throughout the holiday season for more great ideas and gifts from Cabela’s.

 I just came off a duck hunt in Northern Colorado where my spread consisted of 12 Northern Flight mallards and a mixture of other Northern Flight decoys.
 We were just short of a two-man limit and the ducks decoyed perfectly.
 For the waterfowl obsessed (myself included), decoy addiction is a real thing.
 I have hundreds of decoys in my garage, from full bodies to fully flocked patterns.
 While there are fancier and more expensive decoys on the market, these Northern Flight dekes look great on the water and get the job done.
 For $60 (on sale now at Cabela’s for $50), you can’t beat the realism, durability, and effectiveness.